Zyrcant/zyrcant.github.io/content/authors/admin/_index.md

 As the proud daughter of a Vietnamese refugee family, I go by both my American name, Tiffany, and my native name, Diễm.
 I am active in diversity in computing organizations, which you can find more about in service.
 In my freetime, I enjoy drawing (check out my [gallery!](https://zyrcant.artstation.com/)), playing tennis, and drinking copious amounts of green tea.

 **Prospective Students: I am not currently hiring PhD students this cycle.
-Please only reach out about PhD opportunities if we've spoken previously or you've been referred by a colleague.
-I am always seeking passionate undergraduates.
-Please feel free to email me directly for interest in volunteer (unpaid) research opportunities.
+Please do not reach out to me for graduate assistantships.
 Thank you!**

 {style="text-align: justify;"}